 What blade(s) work best for you?
 Leave a comment with the blade(s) you like best, the razor you use most often, and whether you have “hard” or “soft” water!

-Special thanks to John Koonz at West Coast Shaving for his help obtaining blade samples, Douglas Smythe at How To Grow A Moustache for his help with some blade variables, and the Microscopy Department at Texas A&M University for access to one of their scanning electron microscopes.
+Special thanks to John Koonz formerly of West Coast Shaving for his help obtaining blade samples, Douglas Smythe at Phoenix Artisan Accoutrements for his help with some blade variables, and the Microscopy Department at Texas A&M University for access to one of their scanning electron microscopes.